diamondjones2019/Creating-advance-queries-/README.md

 # Creating-advance-queries-
-Learning how to advance in creating queries using Joins, ASC, DESC, and other functions
+Learning how to advance in creating queries using JOINS, ASC, DESC, and other functions